quiltdata/quilt/docs/api-reference/self-signed-certificates.md

 ## Linux

-1. Export the single-file version of CA certificates variable (e.g.
-`~/.bashrc` or `~/.zshrc`):
+1. Export the following variable.
+You may wish to do this in a startup file for repeatability.
     ```sh
     export REQUESTS_CA_BUNDLE=/etc/pki/tls/certs/ca-bundle.crt
     ```

-> The single-file version of CA certificates may be located elsewhere in different Linux distributions.
-For example, in Ubuntu Linux distributions the file is located at `/etc/ssh/certs/ca-certificates.crt`.
+> The single-file version of your CA certificate may be found in different locations
+> depending upon your operating system.

 ## Windows

 1. Direct your browser to an HTTPS website that uses a custom certificate.
 1. Click the lock icon in the address bar.
 1. Click View certificates and copy the certificate name to a safe place.
-1. Open the Command Prompt («Win + R») and type `certmgr`.
-This opens the Windows Certificate Manager for the current user.
+1. Open the Command Prompt («Win + R») and type `certmgr` to open your Windows Certificate Manager.
 1. Find the certificate that you noted above.

    ![MITM certificate](../imgs/certmgr-windows.png)